vraravam/natsumi-browser/.github/ISSUE_TEMPLATE/question.md

 - [ ] The same question was not asked yet.
 - [ ] Any relevant details have been added.
 - [ ] This is not a bug report or a feature request.
+- [ ] My installation of Natsumi Browser was not modified whatsoever (if applicable).

 **Question**
 <!--